AlbertSanIza/shipments-match-cli/README.md

 | C     | 31                 | 15            |                | 1           |
 | D     | 10                 | 15            | 5              | 1.5 (50%)   |

-Now I will start calculations for each Input in the same order as the model explains:
+Next we perform the calculations for each input in the same order as the model explains:

 | Input | Destination                        | Length | EVEN or ODD | BSS | Multiply (EVEN or ODD) | First Result | Multiply (Common Factor) | Final Result |
 | ----- | ---------------------------------- | ------ | ----------- | --- | ---------------------- | ------------ | ------------------------ | ------------ |